Contribution matching

 So, the total contribution paid into her pension pot is £1,600 a year (Jane’s contributions are paid from her salary before tax is deducted).

-If Jane increases her contributions to 8% of her salary, she will then be paying £1,600 a year into her pension pot.
-Her employer has agreed to match Jane’s extra 5% contribution – making their total extra contributions 10%.
+If Jane increases her contributions to 8% of her salary, she’ll then pay £1,600 a year into her pension pot.
+Her employer has agreed to match Jane’s extra 5% contribution – making the total extra contributions 10%.
 This means they’re each paying an extra £1,000 a year

 This increases the total contribution to £3,600 a year.